Google Calendar Integration

 1.2 Create OAuth credentials

 Under APIs & Services > Credentials, click Create Credentials > OAuth client ID.
-Choose "Desktop app" as the application type.
+Choose "Desktop app".
 Download the credentials.json file.

 1.3 Authenticate with gog CLI